-The 7 Habits of Highly Stylish People
+7 Habits of Seriously Stylish People (That You Can Steal for Yourself)

-Anyone with a credit card can stroll into Barneys and emerge looking like Fashion with a capital F—but that’s not necessarily what truly stylish people do.
+Style: It’s not something you can buy.
+Yes, anyone with a credit card can stroll into Barneys and emerge looking like Fashion with a capital F—but that’s not necessarily what truly stylish people do.
 Very few people—credit cards or not—can be considered humans of genuine style.

-Yes, draping yourself in the coolest labels and piling on “It” items might give you a boost of instant sartorial gratification, but in six months those pieces will be obsolete, you’ll be out a month’s rent, and you’ll feel compelled to keep up with the cycle of buying the next round of coveted pieces.
+Because style takes something else, something less tangible than the right label at the right time.
+While piling on “It” items might give you a boost of instant sartorial gratification, in six months those pieces will be obsolete, you’ll be out a month’s rent, and you’ll feel compelled to keep up with the cycle of buying the next round of coveted pieces.
 It’s exhausting.
 Still, so many women seem to be falling victim to that exact cycle.

 MORE: The Street-Style Guide to Wearing Yellow